The Ultimate Guide to Cooking Salmon

 Pictured Recipe: Grilled Salmon with Kale Sauté

-Salmon fillets and steaks are both great for grilling, and the added smokiness means no special sauces are required.
+Salmon fillets and steaks are both great for grilling, and the added smokiness means no special sauces are required and it can be on the table in less than 30 minutes.

 - Preheat the grill.
 Whether you're cooking over charcoal or gas, get the grill nice and hot before cooking.